aavieux/portfolio-s3/README.md

           iii.
 The map should also display the locations of cafeterias and restaurants on the campus. - 21 - 2 days
           Testing: 2 days
           Full estimation: 11 days

-Non functional requirements for the project are:

-    1. Usability
-    1.1.
-The software should be user-friendly and intuitive.
-    1.2.
-The software should have a consistent and visually appealing design.
-    1.3.
-The software should have clear and concise error messages.
-    2. Performance
-    2.1.
-The software should be responsive and fast.
-    2.2.
-The software should handle large amounts of data efficiently.
-    2.3.
-The software should have minimal downtime.
-    3. Reliability
-    3.1.
-The software should be stable and reliable.
-    3.2.
-The software should have backup and recovery mechanisms in case of data loss.
-    4. Security
-    4.1.
-The software should be secure and protect sensitive data.
-    4.2.
-The software should comply with industry-standard security protocols.
-    4.3.
-The software should have a mechanism for identifying and preventing unauthorized access.

 <img src="./images/Screenshot_3 (4).png" alt="interactive-campus-map" style="max-width:100%;max-height:78%" />